Eating salad should be done on any day ending in day; but Sunday salad just sounded right.

 *Notes–No blender?
 Use a food processor or bowl and whisk.
 If bowl and whisk is your method; whisk everything together sans the oil.
 Start whisking in the oil in a very thin stream or just a small splash at a time (1tsp).
-Canola or grapeseed oil is easily replaceable for the olive.
+Avocado oil is easily replaceable for the olive.
 You must use fresh garlic, fresh lemon juice and the best parmesan you can afford or procure.
 The mayo helps emulsify and adds creaminess.

 2T fresh lime juice

 1tsp grated onion or minced chives

 *Notes–Add milk for desired texture and feel free to use cream, half ‘n half, or buttermilk.
 The higher fat the richer the flavor.
 Go easy on the raw onion and garlic, their intensity will build over time.